LeNPaul/portfolio-jekyll-theme/_posts/2021-11-24-Part-One-RSH.md

 <img src="..\assets\img\projects\proj-3\rshkeyline.jpg" alt="RSH" width="600"/>

-It's a simple, no-thrills logo, but it looks decent, and it allows for some cool 3D customization.
+It's a simple, no frills logo, but it looks decent, and it allows for some cool 3D customization.

 <img src="..\assets\img\projects\proj-3\redrunes.jpg" alt="RSH" width="600"/>